dt-arr/multi-agent-ai-chatbot-otel-demo/mcp/README.md

 * What is the weather in Orlando
 * List Dynatrace capabilities provided by the Dynatrace tool
 * List all the vulnerabilities in my Dynatrace tenant
+* List top 5  problems in the Dynatrace tenant